tleonardi/bedparse/README.md

   --version, -v         show program's version number and exit
 ```

+The basic syntax in the form: `bedparse subcommand [parameters]`.

+For a list of all subcommands and a brief explanation of what they do, use: `bedparse --help`

+For a detailed explanation of each subcommand and a list of its paramters, use the `--help` options after the subcommand's name, e.g.: `bedparse promoter --help`

 ### 3'/5' UTRs
-This commands report the 5' or 3' UTRs of each coding transcript in the BED file.
-The UTRs are defined as the regions between transcript start/end and CDS start/end (the CDS, in turn, is defined as the region between thickStart and thickEnd).
+Report the 5' or 3' UTRs of each coding transcript in the BED file.

+UTRs are defined as the region between transcript start/end and CDS start/end (the CDS is in turn defined as the region between thickStart and thickEnd).

 Transcripts with an undefined CDS (i.e. with thickStart and thickEnd set to the same value) are not reported.

 ```
 > cat transcripts.bed